cisocrgroup/pocoweb/README.md

 * libcurl4-gnutls-dev
 * python-pyparsing

+If you are on ubuntu, you can do
+`sudo apt-get install $(cat misc/docker/pocoweb/dependencies)` to automatically install all dependencies.

 #### Additional dependencies
 Pocoweb manages some of its internal dependencies using git submodules.
 It depends on the following git submodules (found in the `modules` directory):